zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

 ## Enabling Sequence Parallelism

+To enable sequence parallelism, add the `--sequence-parallel` flag in the training script.
+We provide two training scripts for ([GPT1.3B](pretrain_gpt_1.3B_seq_parallel.sh) and [GPT30B](pretrain_gpt_13B_seq_parallel.sh)) that enable sequence parallelism, which are available in this foloder.

-To enable sequence parallelism, set `--sequence-parallel` argument.
-The the degree of sequence parallelism is equal to the degree of model tensor parallelism.
-Ensure that the sequence length is divisible by the degree of sequence parallelism.
+By default, the degree of sequence parallelism is equal to the degree of model tensor parallelism.
+The users may also want to ensure that the sequence length is divisible by the degree of sequence parallelism to avoid performance penalties.
-Ensure your model configuration is compliant with FlashAttention's requirements.
-For instance, to achieve optimal performance, the head size should be divisible by 8.
+Please also ensure that your model dimension is compliant with FlashAttention's requirements.
+For instance, to achieve the optimal performance, the head size should be divisible by 8.
 Refer to the document of [FlashAttention](https://github.com/Dao-AILab/flash-attention/tree/v1.0.4) for more details.
-Some working examples ([GPT1.3B](pretrain_gpt_1.3B_seq_parallel.sh) [GPT30B](pretrain_gpt_13B_seq_parallel.sh)) that enable sequence parallelism, are available in this foloder.

 ## Max Sequence Length and Throughput Comparison between Old Megatron-DeepSpeed and New Megatron-DeepSpeed

-Experiments are performed on 4 NVIDIA DGX A100-40GB nodes, connected through 8 HDR InfiniBand (200Gb/s per HDR).
-Due to the lack of FlashAttention and memory optimizations such as weights of position encoding partition, the max sequence length and throughput of old Megatron-DeepSpeed is quite limited.
+The following experiments are performed on 4 NVIDIA DGX A100-40GB nodes, connected through 8 HDR InfiniBand (200Gb/s per HDR).
 TP stands for tensor parallelism.

 | Sequence Length | Old Megatron-DeepSpeed  (TFLOPS) | New Megatron-DeepSpeed  (TFLOPS) |
 |-----------------|----------------------------------|----------------------------------|